Navid200/xDrip/docs/Engineering-Mode.md

 ---
-title: "Engineering Mode in xDrip (Testing Only)"
+title: "xDrip Engineering Mode"
-description: "Engineering Mode is intended for testing and advanced troubleshooting in xDrip.
-It should remain disabled under normal use.
-Learn how to enable it temporarily and safely turn it off."
+description: "Learn about xDrip engineering mode for testing and development.
+Documentation and guidance included.
+Not recommended for regular use."
 ---

 # Engineering Mode